pinglamb/math/groups/homomorphisms.md

 > Automorphisms are isomorphisms that are also endomorphic.

 Automorphism can be thought as a symmetry of the group as it is a bijection to itself preserving the structure.
-Hence, a set of automorphisms is also a group as it is symmetries of something.
+Hence, a set of automorphisms is also a group as it is the set of symmetries of something.

 ## Examples